franciscop/htemplate/README.md

 ## Small but complete example

-To see other examples go to `/examples/index.html` in your browser and other examples will be shown.
+To see other examples check out `/examples` in your browser.
 Now for a simple example, the html:

 ```html
 <div class="food"></div>